Zakaria-Arshad/Chefs-Assistant/README.md

-# Chef's Assistant

-Built because of a complaint from a very important person to me: my mother: She has hundreds of pages of handwritten recipes, which makes it difficult for her to find the recipes she wants quickly, or to get a list of ingredients for a certain dish when she's out shopping.

-The application allows a user to upload images of handwritten notes.
-The application uses Optical Character Recognition to extract the text from these images and save them into text documents, without needing to type them yourself.
-It also allows for the use of a less expensive LLM model, not requiring vision capabilities of GPT4.

-The user can then query the chatbot, using the uploaded documents as a reference.
-The RAG chain splits and embeds the documents into a local vectorstore, then uses a retriver alongside OpenAI's GPT 3.5 to return the relevant information.

-Current version: Basic implementation that allows uploading images, basic pre-processing for OCR, and local storage for RAG documents.
+# Mind Dump AI

+Ever have a thought you just wanted to quickly jot down?
+Mind Dump AI allows you to quickly record your thoughts and submit them.

+Behind the scenes, the audio is transcribed and saved into a database.

+The user can then query a chatbot, with any Mind Dumps submitted as context.

+Priority future plan: Add intelligent searching to decide whether a mind dump should be integrated into an existing user document, or created as a new one.
+If integrated, the mind dump will be seamlessly added to the document with no other input from the user needed.
+This makes the mind dump a true mind dump: speak your mind, and move on with life, knowing that if you want to find it later, it'll be in the right place.

+Current version functionalities:
+Mind Dump: Record Audio -> Save to S3 -> Start Transcription Job with AWS Transcribe -> Convert text into custom Langchain Document -> Split and Embed Document -> Add to Amazon RDS Postgres (Vector) DB
+Chatbot: Retrieve relevant documents to query -> Format documents -> Pass to Custom Query -> Return response with query as context

 Future plans:
-- Convert from local vectorstore to something permanent, with Amazon RDS with pgvector
+- ~~Convert from local vectorstore to something permanent, with Amazon RDS with pgvector~~
-- Mind dump feature: allow user to record audio of anything they are thinking of.
-This can either be created into a new document, or use RAG + other techniques to find a relevant document to integrate this information into.
-This will require a speech - to - text model.
+- ~~Mind dump feature: allow user to record audio of anything they are thinking of.~~
 - Add metadata to documents so a specific user's documents are the only documents being retrieved.
-- Use AWS SageMaker to deploy a more custom Computer Vision model.
-Building a Proof of Concept model with Pytorch to train on my mother's handwriting for more accuracy.
-Possibly enabling users to upload their own images to be trained for themselves.
+- Priority!: Use intelligent searching to decide whether a mind dump should be integrated into an existing document, or added new.
+- Full deployment through AWS